arez/arez/README.md

 TODO:
 * Need to be able to annotate @Tracking and @Reaction methods (i.e. render() + onRenderDepsChanged())

+* Add annotations that support generation of Repositories (with extensions via default methods + interfaces)

 * Add Async helper to extras.
 Can be canceled/disposed.
 Has an Observable state field that indicates current status.
 Triggers an "Action" on async completion.
 Useful for handling async http calls etc.